Rickshawala/Dotfiles/README.md

 .config:
   BetterDiscord: OC
   Alacritty: OC but inspired from Garuda Linux
   Awesome: "fork" of https://github.com/MrJakeSir/dots.
 That repo has since changed a lot.
 Rename mohanlal to your usename
   dunst: Just changed a few colours
-  fish: Custom
+  fish: OC
   gromit-mpx: changed a few keybinds
   kitty: Cyberpunk colours
   picom: Jonahburg